 In Summary

-However, constant and un-remorseful sin should be alarming and could signal a non-saving faith or false conversion.
+However, constant and unrepentant sin should be alarming and could signal a non-saving faith or false conversion.
 This is someone who loves the things of Christianity but doesn't truly love Jesus.
-If that’s you and you do want to love Jesus, then turn away from your sinful attitude and be truly sorry, asking for forgiveness of your sins and give the reins of your life over to Jesus.
 Being a Christian means living for Christ first and for ourselves last.
 And this should not be a task, but a desire of your heart.
-Which is instilled in you by a God-given change from the inside out through the true salvation found in Jesus Christ (
+Which is instilled in you by a God-given change from the inside-out, through the true salvation found in Jesus Christ (